Terms and conditions

 7. Entrants must complete the competition entry form on the promoter's website and submit:

 7.2.
-A paper prototype showing how your idea will work.
+A drawing showing how your idea will work.
 This should be a photograph of your plan and written instructions for the device; OR

 8. Entrants may also include a video or photos of their device in action, though this is not required.